 Inspire HR is currently one of the best value for money fitness trackers in Fitbit’s range.

 When it comes to features, this is a water-proof smartwatch that puts fitness first.
 It includes everything you need for 24/7 activity tracking, along with capturing real-time stats on more than 20 different types of sports.
-And you’ll be able to keep tabs on all this in real-time on the gorgeous hi-res 300 by 300 pixel LCD touchscreen.
+And you are able to keep tabs on all this in real-time on the gorgeous hi-res touchscreen.
 Admittedly there is the lack of built-in GPS, but this helps keep the price down.

 Garmin Vivosmart 4